Registering with Ahpra for the first time – what you need to know

 You also need to indicate if you will be performing exposure prone procedures (EPPs) in your practice.
-If you answer yes, then you are required to indicate whether or not you agree to comply with the 'National Guidelines for the Management of Healthcare Workers Living with Blood Borne Viruses Who Perform Exposure Prone Procedures at Risk of Exposure to Blood Borne Viruses.'
+If you answer yes, then you are required to indicate whether or not you agree to comply with the ‘Guidelines: Registered health practitioners and students in relation to blood-borne viruses’.

 You can read more information about EPPs and these requirements in Avant’s article here.

 An impairment is defined as any physical or mental impairment, disability, condition or disorder (including substance abuse or dependency) that detrimentally affects or is likely to detrimentally affect your capacity to safely practise your profession or undertake clinical training.